 Not at this time.
 Keep in mind that cutting-edge technology is not covered in most fields of medicine.
-As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a temperature-controlled lab.
-Insurance coverage should not keep you away.
-Think of all of the other less important things we spend our money on!
-Ask about options for funding and pre-payment plans.
+As a technician, the charge is a nominal fee for this technology despite the high cost of the equipment and the cost of running a temperature-controlled lab; insurance coverage should not keep you away.
+You can also ask us about options for funding and pre-payment plans.

 We charge based on regional factors.
 Pricing is inclusive of images, interpretation, full written report, and a general 30-minute overview consultation.
-We offer full body screenings, as well as female and male profiles starting at $299.
-Most agree that this is a small price to pay for EARLY breast cancer detection in both men and women.
+We offer full body screenings, as well as female and male profiles, starting at $299.

-What do I do if a Thermogram is positive?
+What do I do if a thermogram shows higher risk tissue?

 Take appropriate action, and be sure to follow up as recommended by our doctors and yours.
-Many times, we are able to pick up cancerous changes before other standard tests, which provides the ability to act swiftly and appropriately.
+In some cases, we are able to pick up potentially-dangerous tissue irregularities before other standard tests, which provides the ability to act swiftly and appropriately.
 For example, thyroid heat may be found long before a blood test will show signs of thyroid dysfunction.
-It is well advised to work with a doctor familiar with thermal imaging and its life-saving ability.
+It is well-advised to work with a doctor familiar with thermal imaging and its life-saving ability.

-About 90% of thermology patients nationwide have a full body or profile done at the time of their exam.
+About 90% of thermography patients nationwide have a full-body or profile done at the time of their exam.
 The information not only shows areas of dysfunction but may also show if your personal wellness plan is working.

 What do I do if my doctor discredits the results?